percona/web-dev-test/front-end-challenge/README.md

 This task should take about 20-30 hours (for which you will be paid).

 The rest of this readme helps you get set up and running.
 A lot of Symfony scaffolding has already been created for you.
-You will need to spend some time at the start learning Symfony basics, buth most of your time should be spent implementing your best ideas for the agent log browser page.
+You will need to spend some time at the start learning Symfony basics, but most of your time should be spent implementing your best ideas for the agent log browser page.

 Since this is a test, we can't give you answers about Symfony or other technologies, but if some part